Safe, but not always: A liquid funds primer

-We got a glimpse of such a scare last year when debt funds were caught in the fallout of a ratings downgrade of a non-banking financial company (NBFC), IL&FS.
+We got a glimpse of such a scare last year when debt funds were caught in the fallout of a rating downgrade of a non-banking financial company (NBFC), IL&FS.

-In September, 2018, it was downgraded from a AA+ rating to a D, owing to a series of defaults in its CPs or bonds.
+In September 2018, it was downgraded from an AA+ rating to a D, owing to a series of defaults in its CPs or bonds.
 Other non-banking lenders such as DHFL and Reliance Capital came under the scanner for defaults, leading to the entire NBFC sector finding its access to credit sources curtailed.

 Debt funds, which reportedly used to park nearly 20 percent of their assets in NBFCs’ short-term CPs, saw their net asset values (Navs) nosedive as more NBFCs came under the suspicion of being possible defaulters.
 Some of the fund houses offering debt funds, saw their Navs decreasing by over 1 percent on a single day, considered a huge fall.

 The pall of gloom in the banking sector currently, owing to bad-loan books, is yet to affect debt-market instruments, though.